chemistry department homepage >> faculty >>Omowunmi A. Sadik

 SELECTED PUBLICATIONS

-Click here for Publications
+Click here for a list of more recent Publications

 FUNDING: